paulkiren/react-native-guide/README.md

 # Getting Started

 ## 🤔 What is React-Native?
-* React-Native is a framework for building native iOS and Android apps using React.
+* React-Native is a framework for creating cross-platform native iOS and Android apps using React.
+One codebase, 2 mobile apps.
+React-Native is great for apps that **don't rely heavily on low-level API's**. i.e. an AR, VR, Camera, or bluetooth-heavy app would not be a good match for React-Native.
+* React-Native has some competition, like Flutter. **Currently, I strongly believe that React-Native is the best choice for cross-platform development**.
+React-Native has a massive community, a ton of support from major players like Facebook, Wix, etc. and is seeing more and more adoption.
+* React-Native gets some hate: https://www.youtube.com/watch?v=NxJCSI7a8wk But always consider the context.
+React-Native is A+ for a small team making CRUD/more basic apps.
+It's not designed for YouTube or Instagram to use it fully.
+* React-Native is **NOT** a hybrid app tool, like Ionic.
+React-Native apps utilize the device API's via "bridges", instead of using a browser layer like Ionic.
+This gives React-Native much better performance, and direct access to any and all exposed API's.
+* **Full native is always better**, in terms of flexibilty, performance, and scale.
+However, time and price need to be addressed also.
+React-Native has a nice balance of all considerations.

 ## 🕵️‍♂️ Docs & Resources
 * Offical docs & blog: https://facebook.github.io/react-native/
 * Discord: https://www.reactiflux.com/
-* React JS Crash Course - 2019 by Traversy Media: https://www.youtube.com/watch?v=sBws8MSXN7A
-* React Native Crash Course by Traversy Media: https://www.youtube.com/watch?v=mkualZPRZCs
 * (NEW!)
 React Native Crash Course 2020 by Travery Media: https://www.youtube.com/watch?v=Hf4MJH0jDb4
+* React JS Crash Course - 2019 by Traversy Media: https://www.youtube.com/watch?v=sBws8MSXN7A

 ## react-native-init vs. Expo
 * react-native-init